 What did the study show?

-Now, back to the important new meta-study by the mainly Spain-based team of Sergio Maroto-Izquierdo, David García-López, Rodrigo Fernandez-Gonzalo, Osvaldo C. Moreira, Javier González-Gallego and José A. de Paz.
-If you just want the results you can check the abstract.
+Now, back to the important new meta-study by the mainly Spain-based team of Sergio Maroto-Izquierdo, David García-López, Rodrigo Fernandez-Gonzalo, Osvaldo C. Moreira, Javier González-Gallego and José A. de Paz..
 However, if you are still reading you probably want a little more info so here goes.

 The authors searched the databases and found 97 studies so flywheel might still have a lot of question marks around it but to say there is no research is wrong.
 Anyway, based on their inclusion criteria, 9 studies with a total of 267 subjects were included in the analysis.
 All these studies are FW vs weights, ranging from 4-10 weeks, with healthy young people or athletes ranging from 6-8 on the PEDro scale meaning all are classified as high quality.
 The average age for FW groups was 25.8 yrs with a very asymmetric sex distribution since only one study involved women.
 Exercises included in these studies were leg press, leg extension, leg curl, squat from lower limb and two studies included exercises targeting shoulder abduction, arm extensors and flexors.
 In the flywheel devices the overload was provided with delayed eccentric action as described above.